Our Top Five Email Marketing Tips

 1. Subject Lines

 Subject lines are arguably the most important factor when delivering a successful newsletter or email.
 It will ultimately be the first thing your potential customer will read, so if it is wordy or reads like spam, it is likely to go ignored.
 A successful subject line should be on-brand, meaning it should be clear that it is coming from you.
 For example, you can include your company’s name or a relevant emoji.
 The subject line should also be personalised and short, but still descriptive.
 You should make it clear what the email is about and not make the subject line generic.
 For example, you could highlight a special offer.
-You should also use minimal punctuation and only one relevant emoji to prevent the email being read as spam.
+You should also use minimal punctuation, only add one relevant emoji and avoid spam trigger words to prevent the email being read as spam.

 2. Include an incentive